This page is from APP, the official source of professional practice for policing.

 Purpose and scope

-This authorised professional practice (APP) provides guidance to forces on meeting the requirements of the Management of Police Information (MoPI) Code of Practice 2005 in relation to the review, retention and disposal of policing information and records.
+This authorised professional practice (APP) provides guidance to forces on meeting the requirements of the Police information and records management Code of Practice in relation to the review, retention and disposal of policing information and records.
 This APP is supplemented by the Manual of Guidance (currently under development), which provides a further level of operational data.

 The retention, review and disposal regime relates to policing information held on individuals (nominals) who have come to the notice of police as offenders, suspected offenders or whose details have been recorded for another policing purpose (definition below).